laravel/docs/logging.md

 <a name="configuring-the-papertrail-channel"></a>
 #### Configuring The Papertrail Channel

-The `papertrail` channel requires the `url` and `port` configuration options.
+The `papertrail` channel requires the `host` and `port` configuration options.
 You can obtain these values from [Papertrail](https://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-php-apps/#send-events-from-php-app).

 <a name="configuring-the-slack-channel"></a>
 #### Configuring The Slack Channel

 The `slack` channel requires a `url` configuration option.
 This URL should match a URL for an [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) that you have configured for your Slack team.
-By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this in your `logging` configuration file.
+By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this in your `config/logging.php` configuration file by modifying the `level` configuration option within your Slack log channel's configuration array.

 <a name="building-log-stacks"></a>
 ### Building Log Stacks